NOTE: This Facebook ads tutorial has been revised to show the most recent updates and changes to the Facebook ads manager in 2019.

 - Headline & Description

 In the media section you’ll decide on the image that you want to use in your ad.
-The recommended size for this image is 1200 pixels by 628 pixels.
-The image MUST contain LESS THAN 20% text!
+The recommended size for this image is 1080 pixels by 1080 pixels.
+(Though this would depend on your ad placements) The image MUST contain LESS THAN 20% text!
 (If you plan on using text in your image, Facebook has a very cool tool that will help you work around the 20% text overlay rule)

 Now I’ve done some pretty extensive split testing and here is what I’ve found.